devdanzin/cpython_fusil_report/cpython_report.md

 abnormally (a segmentation fault, an abort etc.) or a keyword indicating abnormal conditions is matched in the output, e.g. "SystemError", "Fatal Python error".
 Many false positives, especially in the beginning of the fuzzing campaign, were recorded as hits.
-These became rarer as keywords were tightened and known problematic modules were skipped by adding them to filter lists.
+These false positives became rarer as keywords were tightened and problematic modules were added to suppression lists.
+For example, the keyword "assert" was excluded due to its frequent appearance in standard traceback outputs, and modules known to cause benign issues, such as signal, were also suppressed.

 After running the fuzzer and collecting hits in the form of long Python source files (>15k lines per file) together with the output of their execution, each hit is manually classified as new or duplicate.
 Manual reduction of new hits and collection of corresponding backtraces is then usually performed.
 In a few instances, there was usage of automatic test case reduction tools like creduce and shrinkray.
+Shrinkray has issues processing the very large scripts produced by fusil, but becomes helpful once significant initial reduction has taken place.
+Creduce is able to process files of any size and allowed reduction of some complex hits.

 Preliminary results were sometimes shared with CPython Core Developers in the community Python Discord #internals-and-peps channel, where many